Kernel Ridge Regression with Predicted Feature Inputs and Applications to Factor-Based Nonparametric Regression: Introduction

 \begin{example}[Feature extraction via autoencoder] Unlike PCA, an autoencoder is a powerful alternative in machine learning and data science for constructing a nonlinear low-dimensional representation of high-dimensional features \citep{Goodfellow-et-al-2016}.
 Specifically, an autoencoder learns an encoding function $E$ that maps the original features $X\in \cX\subseteq \RR^p$ to its latent representation in $\cZ\subseteq \RR^r$ while simultaneously learning a decoding function $D: \cZ \to \cX$ to reconstruct the original features from the encoded representation \citep{bank2023machine}.
 Both the encoder and decoder are typically parameterized by using deep neural networks as $E_\theta$ and $D_\vartheta$, respectively.
 Given a metric $ d: \cX \times \cX: \to \RR^+$, for instance, $d(x,x')= \|x-x'\|_2^2$ for any $x,x'\in \cX$, the encoder and decoder are learned by solving the optimization problem:

-The trained autoencoder provides a method for constructing a low-dimensional representation of the original features, given by $E_{\wh \theta}(X)$, which are then utilized in various downstream supervised learning tasks \citep{Berahmand2024Autoencoders}, with applications found in finance \citep{Bieganowski2024Supervised}, healthcare \citep{Afzali2024Clustering} and climate science \citep{Chen2023Machine}. \end{example}
+The trained autoencoder constructs a non-linear low-dimensional representation of the original features, given by $E_{\wh \theta}(X)$, which are then utilized in various downstream supervised learning tasks \citep{Berahmand2024Autoencoders,Chen2023Machine}, with applications found in finance, healthcare and climate science. \end{example}

-\begin{example}[Representation learning in large language models] Recent advancements in natural language processing have demonstrated the effectiveness of large language models (LLMs), such as Transformer-based architectures, in learning meaningful representations of text data \citep{vaswani2017attention, devlin2019bert, radford2021learning}.
+\begin{example}[Representation learning in large language models] Recent advancements in natural language processing have demonstrated the effectiveness of large language models (LLMs), such as Transformer-based architectures, in learning meaningful representations of text data \citep{vaswani2017attention, devlin2019bert}.
 These models convert text input into numerical vector representations, commonly referred to as word embeddings or contextualized embeddings, which capture semantic and syntactic properties of words and phrases.
 Formally, a large language model learns an embedding function $E: \cX \to \cZ$, where $\cX$ represents the input text space (e.g., tokenized sequences) and $\cZ$ is the latent representation space.
 This includes the traditional static word embeddings (e.g., Word2Vec or GloVe) where the same token is mapped to a unique representation.
 Recently, modern transformer-based models produce contextualized embeddings based on the surrounding words.
 Given a sequence of tokens $X = (x_1, x_2, \dots, x_T)$, a trained transformer model computes the embeddings as: